Annie and Eddie’s Adoption Day!

 When we opened the door, both cats looked our way and began to purr and reach out of the cage toward us.
 When Donna opened the cage, Annie flew out into my arms.
 She was purring like a cheetah and snuggling up against my neck.
 I was relieved because I have to confess I was worried they might not like us.
 Our friend Paris from dogtipper.com told me that was a silly thing to worry about because why wouldn’t they like us?
 I don’t know why I had this fear, but it washed away the moment Annie jumped into my arms.
 Then Eddie sprang out of the cage into Paul’s arms.
 They knew we had come for them.

-It was almost time to get the kittens settled into the carrier for the drive home.
+Then it was almost time to get the kittens settled into the carrier for the drive home.
 Annie was ready to go.
 When we opened the cage door, she pounced out into my arms.
 I carefully placed her in our carrier.

 Eddie cried out loud.
 We think he thought he was being left behind.
 Eddie’s sister had been adopted and he was left behind once before.
 Little Eddie went to the back of the cage, laid down and put his chin on his paws.
 I think I saw tears forming in his eyes.
 I said, “Come on Eddie.
 You too!”